When I was training to be a teacher I worked for a short time at quite a rough comprehensive school in the south of England.

 “Aye”, he grinned and seemed to relax somewhat.

 We made a deal, and agreed a few strategies that would help us both.
 I reminded him what was expected of him in class but that rather than reprimanding him straight away, I would quietly remind him if his attention strayed.
-We made up a few private hand signals so that the rest of the class wouldn’t have to be distracted and I arranged to have text enlarged for him.
-I promised I would try to include videos and practical activities (which he said he enjoyed) in as many lessons as I could.
-It was amazing how thankful he seemed in response to this little display of concern for his welfare and support.
+We made up a few private hand signals so that the rest of the class wouldn’t have to be distracted and I arranged to have the page from the textbook enlarged for him.
+I promised I would try to include videos and practical activities (which he said he enjoyed) in as many of our lessons as I could.
+It was amazing how thankful he seemed in response to this little display of concern for his welfare and happiness.

 That lesson, and the rest of my lessons with that class, were very different from then on.
 A 3-minute conversation had completely changed his behaviour.

-He didn’t try to dominate the lessons.
-In fact, quite the opposite.
-He became my greatest ally.
-If there was too much noise I just had to give Sean a nod and he would manage to sort it out.
-Sean was one of the toughest, roughest lads in the year group and was aware of his influence over his peers - when he told the class to be quiet, they obeyed.
+He no longer tried to dominate the lessons.
+He was no longer at war with me.
+In fact, quite the opposite, Sean became my greatest ally.
+If there was too much noise I just had to give Sean a nod and he would sort it out.
+Sean was one of the roughest lads in the year group and was aware of his influence over his peers - when he told the class to stop talking, they did.

 I’m sure you’ve heard it said that our most difficult students tend to be those with leadership potential and a dire need for responsibility.
 That was certainly the case with Sean.